Kamyil/typed-pubsub/README.md

 ## In which way this library is blazingly fast?

-1. In compare to other PubSub libraries, this one does not store event listeners in the `Map`, `Array` or `Set` but simple object instead with this model:
+1. In compare to other PubSub libraries, this one does not store event listeners in the `Map`, `Array` or `Set` but simple object instead with following model:

 ```ts
 {